Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 What Is Cyberbullying?

-Cyberbullying refers to the act of using digital communication tools, such as social media, online platforms, or messaging apps, to intentionally harass, intimidate, or harm others.
-It involves repeated and hostile behavior that targets individuals, often with the intention of causing emotional distress or damage to their reputation.
+Cyberbullying uses digital communication tools, such as social media, online platforms, or messaging apps, to intentionally harass, intimidate, or harm others.
+It involves repeated and hostile behavior that targets individuals, often to cause emotional distress or damage to their reputation.

 According to Adaware, 1 out of 4 US teens has been cyberbullied.
 Examples of cyberbullying include repeated insults, defamation, cyberstalking (sending threatening messages), identity theft, sexting, posting an altered image of the victim, and more.